Beyond the Carnot limit: work extraction via an entropy battery: Distinguishability discussion

 \section{Distinguishability discussion}

-With the goal of this paper being to present a realizable entropy storage device, and with entropy capacity translating into extractable energetic work as demonstrated by the entropy battery, then we require an understanding of how one would could increase entropy capacity by means other than enlarging the size of the system.
+With the goal of this article being to present a realizable entropy storage device, and with entropy capacity translating into extractable energetic work as demonstrated by the entropy battery, then we require an understanding of how one could increase entropy capacity by means other than enlarging the size of the system.
 As already discussed in \S \ref{sec: Maximising entropy capcity} and appendix \ref{sec: Distinguishable particles}, aside from increasing the number of particles, number of states or the number of independent conserved quantities, the only other apparent means of increasing entropy capacity is to render each particle distinguishable.
 However, as also established in those sections, a system of distinguishable particles must necessarily be non-interacting.
 Since particles do in fact interact and heat capacities for distinguishable particles are very different from experimental heat capacities, then particles must be indistinguishable.
 In this section, we examine whether it is possible to retain the physical entropy capacity associated with distinguishable particles while still allowing interaction.
 Our conclusion, inspired largely by Saunders’ analysis of indistinguishability \cite{SAUNDERS202037}, is that this is not possible even in principle.
 The reader is referred to his work for a thorough treatment of the indistinguishability problem.

 We begin by clarifying what we mean by distinguishability.
 From an entropic perspective, physical distinguishability increases the number of accessible microstates $\Omega$ available to the ensemble, leading to an enlarged entropy capacity.
-The total number of microstates is determined by the number of unique distributions of the particles in state space.
-Under this definition, if two ensemble states at the same temperature are physically identifiable, then these are distinct microstates that contribute to the system’s physical entropy and hence to its extractable work.
+Therefore, distinguishability is real when the entropy capacity of the ensemble at a temperature is larger than that of an ensemble of indistinguishable particles at the same temperature.
+The entropy capacity is determined by the total number of microstates, which in itself is determined by the number of unique distributions of the particles in state space.
+Under this definition, if two ensemble states are physically identifiable, then these are distinct microstates, with each contributing to the system’s physical entropy and hence to its extractable work.